jdswinbank/voevent-notes/docs/parse.rst

 Now we need to specify where and when the observation was made.
 Rather than trying to specify a position for Gaia, we'll just call it out by name.
-Note that Gaia don't provide erorrs on the position they cite, so we're rather optimistically using ``0``::
+Note that Gaia don't provide errors on the position they cite, so we're rather optimistically using ``0``::

    In [11]: vp.add_where_when(v,